 Put Me Back on My Bike is a story by William Fotheringham telling the contradictory life story of Tom Simpson, an Olympic medalist and world champion.
 Tom was the first Briton to wear the yellow jersey of the Tour de France.
 Although he died a tragic death during the 1987 Tour, the British equivalent to the American Major Taylor of the 1890s is revealed in startling color in the book.
-Simpson was one of the fist cyclists to admit to use banned drugs and to be accused of fixing races.
+Simpson was one of the first cyclists to admit to using banned drugs and to be accused of fixing races.
 In spite of his flaws, Tom Simpson was an inspiration for many for the obsessive desire to win that cost him his life.

 The Cyclist’s Training Diary by Joe Friel

 If you are looking for a way to complement your training program, The Cyclist Training Diary is indeed your tool for faster, stronger racing.
 Full of truly evergreen content and undated pages you can use at any time of any year, you will have plenty of space to record any metric you are looking to track to ensure your success.
 The book is written by America’s most experienced personal cycling coach, Joe Friel.
 This wire-bound book lays flat, with easy-to-turn pages to allow you to keep track of your workouts in a way that’s easy and convenient.

 Backroad Bicycling in the Blue Ridge and Smoky Mountains: 27 Rides for Touring and Mountain Bikes from North Georgia to Southwest Virginia by Hiram Rogers